-Our wafer partners and ICTech own approximately 75% of our outstanding shares.
+Our wafer partners and ICTech own in excess of 73% of our outstanding shares.
 Under our articles of association, two shareholders holding together 33% of our outstanding shares constitute a quorum for conducting a shareholders meeting.
 Our wafer partners and ICTech could constitute a quorum for purposes of conducting a shareholders meeting.
 While we have always solicited proxies from our shareholders prior to our shareholders meetings, we would have a sufficient quorum with two large shareholders even if none of our other shareholders were to participate in our shareholder meetings.
-If only two large shareholders were to participate in one of our shareholder meetings, these shareholders would determine the outcome of our shareholder meetings without the benefit of the participation of our other shareholders.
+If only two large shareholders were to participate in one of our other shareholders.
 In addition, even if our other shareholders were to participate in our shareholders meeting in person or by proxy, our wafer partners and The Israel Corporation effectively control our company and may exercise this control in a manner adverse to the interests of our other shareholders.